larryhastings/correlate/README.md

 out of sheer desparation.

 However!
 Bad matches like these tend to have a very low score.
-And usually all those bad matches are clumped together at the very bottom of the scores.
+So all those low-scoring bad matches clump together at the very bottom.
 There'll probably be an inflection point where the scores drop off significantly and the matches go from good to bad.

 This is what `minimum_score` is for.  `minimum_score` tells **correlate** the minimum permissible score for a match.
-When you have a clump of bad matches at the bottom, you simply set `minimum_score` to be somewhere between the highest bad match and the lowest good match--and your problem is solved!
+When you have a clump of bad matches at the bottom, you simply set `minimum_score` to be somewhere between the highest bad match and the lowest good match--and behold!
+No more bad matches!
+The values that were used in the bad matches will move to `unused_a` and `unused_b`, which is almost certainly the correct place for them.

-(Technically, **minimum_score** isn't actually the *minimum* score.
+(Technically, **minimum_score** isn't *actually* the minimum score.
 It's ever-so-slightly *less* than the lowest permitted score.
-As in, for a match to be considered viable, its score must be *greater than* **minimum_score.**  The default value for **minimum_score** is 0, which means **correlate** will keep any match with a positive score.)
+As in, for a match to be considered viable, its score must be *greater than* **minimum_score.**  In Python 3.9+, you can express this concept as:

+    actual_minimum_score = math.nextafter(minimum.score, math.inf)

+The default value for
+**minimum_score** is 0, which means **correlate** will keep any match with a positive score.)